 Increase speed as you are able to.
 Employing interval training will expedite your training.

-Step up and down on a 12 inch exercise stool (your gym probably has one, but they’re available online) for 10 minutes.
-Fitter heavy people can try an 18 inch stool.
+Step up and down on a 12 inch exercise stool (your gym probably has one, but they’re available online) for five minutes.
+Do not rush through this.

 You can also take step classes, which will train your body in different planes.